ConnorB/AIMS/README.md

-# Dissertation Code
+# AIMS Code
-This code if for estimating ecosystem metabolism for AIMS sites using NEON data
+This code if for estimating ecosystem metabolism for AIMS sites using NEON data and some other random code.